-How do I get rid of black algae in my fish tank?
+How do I get rid of it in my aquarium?

 Controlling black beard algae in your aquarium can be tough.
 Figuring out the cause of the problem, making some changes, and then killing the algae with careful chemical treatments is the best course of action to solve this problem.